qlik-oss/qlik-cloud-examples/qlik.dev/tutorials/platform-operations/api-collection/readme.md

 ### Running the collection

-To run the whole collection, go to the collection Variables tab and set the variables as per the linked tutorial.
-The collections use javascript in `Tests` to assist with passing access tokens and other variables between steps, and also to confirm the expected response code for each request.
+To run the whole collection, go to the collection Variables tab and set the variables as per the linked tutorial, which contains more detailed descriptions about each variable and example values.
+The collection uses javascript in `Tests` to assist with passing access tokens and other variables between steps, and also to confirm the expected response code for each request.
+Temporary variables are saved in the collection to help you explore the process, so after running the collection the collection variable list will be considerably larger.

+Please note:

-If you encounter problems with the public and private key, ensure you have removed all line breaks.
+* If you encounter problems with the public and private key, ensure you have removed all line breaks.

-The runner will break at step 4.6 due to requiring a local binary file for the app import step.
+* The runner will break at step 4.6 due to requiring a local binary file for the app import step.

-> **Important:** Steps 3.5 and 3.6 in the collection leverage the [postman-util-lib](https://github.com/joolfe/postman-util-lib) library (MIT License).
+* **Important:** Steps 3.5 and 3.6 in the collection leverage the [postman-util-lib](https://github.com/joolfe/postman-util-lib) library (MIT License).
 Before using this collection you should ensure you should review this third-party library.

-The [Platform Operations collection](./Platform%20Operations.postman_collection.json) approximately aligns to the following documentation:
+The [Platform Operations collection](./Platform%20Operations%20Example.postman_collection.json) approximately aligns to the following documentation:

 * [1 - Create a tenant](https://qlik.dev/tutorials/create-a-tenant)